Even the most dedicated Preppers sometimes forget about the importance of optics.

 You might want to know how far you must hike before you reach the landmark you see in the distance that means safety.
 You'd need a long-ranging rangefinder that's capable of detecting a target from far distances.
 It might also help to know how far away that trespasser is from entering your property before you sound the alarm.

 Knowing the distance gives you an edge.
 With magnification on a laser rangefinder, you can see that much closer.
-The Sig Sauer Kilo 2000 has an impressive 3,400 yard detection.
+The Vortex Razor HD 4000 has an impressive 4,000 yard detection.
 Keeping maximum distance between you and the enemy or a wild beast while making your own position more difficult to target is key to survival.

 While most laser rangefinders are relatively cheap, they sport heavy costs when you throw in binocular technology.
-If you’re interested, you might want to consider a rangefinder binocular like this star Leica Geovid 10×42.
+If you're interested, you might want to consider a rangefinder binocular, take a look out our favorite rangefinder binoculars here.

-- Long range scope for hunting and self-defense for long ranges when appropriate (check out these ones).
+- Long range scope for hunting and self-defense for long ranges when appropriate.
 This is great for keeping distance between you and the enemy, for target identification, and the benefit of high magnification.

 - Red dot/holographic sight for close-range.
 Excellent for close-range, fast, and multiple shots.
-Incredible target acquisition rate versus iron sights.
+Good pistol red dot sights provide incredible target acquisition rate versus iron sights.

 You can always add a 1x (low power) scope, such as a 1-4x, to your gear that provides both the benefits of low magnification and an illuminated reticle.
 It’s excellent for closer range shooting when engaging with nearby targets.
 Also, it reduces scope wobble with its low power at medium range distances.

-Both NV and thermal have their benefits in a SHTF world.
+Both night vision and thermal have their benefits in a SHTF world.
 While night brings the cover of darkness for covert scouting and patrols, you can bet others are doing the same to take advantage of unprepared and unaware persons.
-Don’t be the vulnerable.
-Keep ahead in security and surveillance with an ATN X-Sight II 5-20x NV scope.
+Don't be the vulnerable.
+Keep ahead in security and surveillance with an ATN X-Sight II 5-20x night vision scope.

 You want gear to detect if threats are nearby, to see fresh footprints around the property, and to spot nocturnal food sources or predators.
 Another nighttime champ is a thermal scope.
-They’re newer than NV scopes, and they’re much pricier.
-Generally, the rule of thumb is to start off with NV gear including goggles and then invest in thermal afterwards.
+They're newer than NV scopes, and they're much pricier.
+Generally, the rule of thumb is to start off with NV gear including some good night vision goggles or night vision binoculars and then invest in thermal gear such as a good thermal monocular afterwards.

-NV is expensive, and there are differences between NV and thermal.
-You’ll want to know what they are before you put down a ton of cash on one.
+NV is expensive, and there are differences between night vision and thermal.
+You'll want to know what they are before you put down a ton of cash on one.

 Why would you need a spotting scope if you have binoculars?
-Spotters can see way further than binoculars as they pick up magnification where binos leave off.
+Spotters can see way further than binoculars as they pick up magnification where binoculars leave off.

 Say, you've made it to your retreat, or you've barricaded yourself in, now what?
 You set up and get your perimeter secure.
 Part of securing your perimeter is setting up security surveillance.
 Having a spotter is like having a lookout in a crow's nest - they look for approaching hazards, threats, and anything that requires attention from the occupants of the house, retreat, or camp.